jeason0813/condition-editor/README.md

 ##condition-editor##

 This is an example app using React and Redux.
+You can see it live [here](http://pattra.io/products)!

 This app renders a set of product data and allows the user to filter the products through various criteria.
 Check `data/datastore.js` for the source datastore.